-This procedure is used by a NF service consumer to request that a data session to a UE is set up with a specific QoS (e.g. low latency or jitter) and priority handling when the "AuthorizationWithRequiredQoS" feature is supported.
+This procedure is used by a NF service consumer to request that a data session to a UE is set up with a specific QoS (e.g. low latency or Packet Delay Variation) and priority handling when the "AuthorizationWithRequiredQoS" feature is supported.

 The NF service consumer may provide within one or more entries of the "medComponents" attribute included in the "ascReqData" attribute of the HTTP POST request message described in clause 4.2.2.2 a reference to pre-defined QoS information within the "qosReference" attribute.